What are Doors?

 Text adventures - Some puzzle-driven adventure games ("Interactive

 Fiction", if you prefer) in the style of classics like Zork.
-And some menu-driven,
+And some

-"Choose Your Own Adventure" style games.
+menu-driven, "Choose Your Own Adventure" style games.

 More Door Thoughts

 What makes some doors fun, and others simply dull?
-Perhaps it's a matter of

-having just the right amount of interaction between users.
-Interaction with
+Perhaps it's a matter of having just the right amount of interaction between

-users is central to why doors are fun, and most full-featured doors do include
+users.
+Interaction with users is central to why doors are fun, and most

-their own mail and message systems.
-But you don't want TOO MUCH interaction.
+full-featured doors do include their own mail and message systems.
+But you don't

-Otherwise, the first user to log on has nothing to do, and a newbie has no hope
+want TOO MUCH interaction.
+Otherwise, the first user to log on has nothing to

-of doing anything but getting pounded by veterans.
-I think Trade Wars strikes
+do, and a newbie has no hope of doing anything but getting pounded by veterans.

-a happy medium - you can always make some money by trading, but (especially
+I think Trade Wars strikes a happy medium - you can always make some money by

-in the mid-to-late game) you have to pay close attention to what other players
+trading, but (especially in the mid-to-late game) you have to pay close

-are doing, and be ready to counter their schemes.
+attention to what other players are doing, and be ready to counter their

 Doors are a lot like MUDs.
-MUDs grew up around Unix systems on university campuses,
+MUDs grew up around Unix systems on

-MUDs and doors.
-Most doors are much simpler than even a simple MUD system like
+people played both MUDs and doors.
+Most doors are much simpler than even a

-DikuMUD.
-I think doors would make great mini-games for a modern MUD, since MUDding
+simple MUD system like DikuMUD.
+I think doors would make great mini-games for a

-can get monotonous (though still addictive) after a while.
-The "chunked" gameplay
+modern MUD, since MUDding can get monotonous (though still addictive) after a

-of most doors (only a certain number of minutes or turns allowed per day) has
+while.
+The "chunked" gameplay of most doors (only a certain number of minutes or

-the great side effect that players can be competitive without spending a lot
+turns allowed per day) has the great side effect that players can be competitive

-of time online.
-Most MUDs are largely a contest of committment - the top players
+without spending a lot of time online.
+Most MUDs are largely a contest of

-spend hours online every day, and a casual player - even a skilled one - has
+committment - the top players spend hours online every day, and a casual player

-NO HOPE of topping the player ladders.
+- even a skilled one - has NO HOPE of topping the player ladders.

 Notes on Inner Workings

-To run a door, the BBS program first writes out a a "drop file" (such as Door.sys,
+To run a door, the BBS program first writes out

-a common format); this file tells the door who is playing.
-Drop files are a
+a a "drop file" (such as Door.sys, a common format); this file tells the door

-somewhat awkward way for the BBS to communicate with the door, but they do reduce
+who is playing.
+Drop files are a somewhat awkward way for the BBS to communicate

-the need for a lot of command-line arguments).
-There are many, many drop file
+with the door, but they do reduce the need for a lot of command-line arguments).

-formats out there.
-Most BBS systems can write several, and most doors can read
+There are many, many drop file formats out there.
+Most BBS systems can write

-several, and if you're unlucky enough not to have a match, there are conversion
+several, and most doors can read several, and if you're unlucky enough not to

-One tricky thing about doors is that the program can access the modem in two
+is that the program can access the modem in two ways - it can access the modem's

-ways - it can access the modem's COM port directly, or it can use interrupt
+COM port directly, or it can use interrupt 14h (the FOSSIL interface).
+Older

-COM port directly, while later doors generally support FOSSIL.
-FOSSIL was created,
+doors tend to access the COM port directly, while newer doors generally support

-in part, to free door authors from worrying about differences between modems.
+FOSSIL.
+FOSSIL was created, in part, to free door authors from worrying about

-If you want to run doors on a Windows system, you probably want to use TCP/IP
+differences between modems.
+If you want to run doors on a Windows system, you

-connections instead of a modem.
-To do this, you need a FOSSIL driver (such as
+probably want to use TCP/IP connections instead of a modem.
+To do this, you need

-NetFoss), or a COM-port redirector (like NetSerial, depending on how
+a FOSSIL driver (such as NetFoss), or a COM-port redirector (like